-Over the last few years, UBB's internationalisation process has been steadily gaining momentum, and the main indicators confirming this are the number of foreign students enrolled in full degree programmes, which has reached over 1400, and the number of foreign students on various types of mobility at UBB, which has exceeded 850 at the beginning of 2020.
+Over the last few years, UBB's internationalisation process has been steadily gaining momentum, and the main indicators confirming this are the number of foreign students enrolled in full degree programmes, which has reached over 1450, and the number of foreign students on various types of mobility at UBB, which has exceeded 950 at the end of 2023-2024 academic year.
 This surge has led to significant changes in terms of increased awareness towards the internationalisation process in various structures and departments of UBB, from the teaching staff and dean's offices and faculty secretariats to the administrative staff in residence halls and libraries.
 However, much remains to be done to ensure that international students enjoy equal educational facilities to Romanian students, especially in terms of having access to information and the possibility to communicate effectively in a variety of administrative and social contexts in English and other international languages.

-In the spring of 2020, the new UBB management reiterated the firm determination and commitment to further and fast-track the internationalisation process.
-To this end, a preliminary action was UBB's joining the European Research Intensive Universities Network, the Guild, a process that will provide an important stimulus for the internationalisation effort and increase the international competitiveness of our university.
-A major challenge has also emerged in spring 2020, the Covid-19 crisis, which curtailed regular international mobility, at least for the short term, and required most internationalisation activities to be carried out exclusively online. (recruitment of foreign students, involvement in international association structures, training of internationalisation staff, etc.).
+In the spring of 2024, the UBB management reiterated the firm determination and commitment to continue and fast-track the internationalisation process.
+To this end, a preliminary action was reinforcing UBB's presence in the European Research Intensive Universities Association, the Guild, a process that provides an important stimulus for the internationalisation effort and for boosting the international competitiveness of our university.